How to Determine Which College is Right for You?Apr 19, 2022

 The goal of a college planner is to get a high school student into college.
 College planners list all the students they place in prestigious schools and even post testimonial after testimonial on their website, screaming, "Look how wonderful I am as a college planner!"

 But how many of these kids graduated from these colleges?

-The college planner doesn't care, but the Future Planner does.
+The college planner doesn't care so much where you graduate from, but the Future Planner does.

 A future planner helps design a path that leads students to and through college.